Why does the Solana Highlands apartment community need to be revitalized?

 Will parking space width be maintained while expanding the number of parking spaces?

 The parking space dimensions will meet or exceed the minimum standards required by the City of Solana Beach.
 No compact spaces are currently planned, and the drive aisles between spaces will meet or exceed the City’s minimum width to improve traffic flow and parking convenience.
+The new parking areas will also feature increased landscaping per current city guidelines, to both soften the visual impact of the parking areas and provide additional vehicle shading.

 Will it be more convenient for Solana Highlands residents to park on S. Nardo Avenue or on the property?